Edinburgh Vaults

-The Edinburgh Vaults or South Bridge Vaults are a series of chambers formed in the nineteen arches of the South Bridge in Edinburgh, Scotland, was part of the South Bridge Act 1785 and was completed in 1788.
+The Edinburgh Vaults or South Bridge Vaults are a series of chambers formed in the nineteen arches of the South Bridge in Edinburgh, Scotland.
+South Bridge was part of the South Bridge Act 1785 and was completed in 1788.
 For around 30 years, the vaults were used to house taverns, workshops for cobblers and other tradesmen, as well as storage space for said merchants.
 In later years, the vaults were a hotspot for the homeless and for criminal activity such as illegal gambling taverns, illegal whisky distillery and, according to rumour, bodysnatchers stored corpses there overnight.
-There is however no proof that the grave robbers Burke and Hare ever used the vaults.
+There is however no proof that the serial killers Burke and Hare ever used the vaults.

 As the conditions in the vaults deteriorated, mainly because of damp and poor air quality, the businesses left in the 1820s and the very poorest of Edinburgh's citizens moved in, though by around 1860, even they are believed to have left too.
 That people had lived there was only discovered in 1985 during an excavation, when middens were found containing toys, medicine bottles, plates, and other signs of human habitation.

 Background

 Edinburgh was a growing community in the late 18th century and two bridges were built to facilitate the expansion, North Bridge and South Bridge, known locally as 'The Bridges'.
 The South Bridge, built to span the Cowgate gorge between High Street and the growing University of Edinburgh on the Southside, was first proposed in 1775, although work did not begin until August 1785.

-Edinburgh's South Bridge should be regarded as more than a simple crossing from Old Town to Southside.
-It was, in fact, Edinburgh's first purpose-built shopping street, and as such as much space as possible was utilized.
+Edinburgh's South Bridge was Edinburgh's first purpose-built shopping street, and as such as much space as possible was utilized.
 The bridge itself is a nineteen arch viaduct, although only one arch is visible today, the 'Cowgate arch.'
 The remaining eighteen arches were enclosed behind tenement buildings built to allow the area to serve as a commercial district.
 The hidden arches of the bridge were then given extra floors to allow their use for industry.
 In total, there are approximately 120 rooms or 'vaults' beneath the surface of the South Bridge, ranging in size from two metres squared to forty metres squared.
-South Bridge officially opened for business on 1 March 1788.